 Most major home furnishings stores and online retailers, such as Wayfair and Rooms To Go, offer faux-leather options.
 They are available in many price ranges and are more affordable than leather!
 Have I mentioned that already?

 Microfiber was invented in 1970 by Japanese scientist Dr. Miyoshi Okamoto.
 Microfiber is made of polyester, nylon, rayon, acetates, or a combination of these materials.
 They’re soft, extremely durable, and stain-resistant, and they stand up well to animal companions and children.
 They’re also easy to vacuum and very affordable.
 Microsuede (trademarked as Ultrasuede), part of the microfiber family, looks and feels like suede leather.
 Most importantly, it’s cruelty-free.

 Each and every one of us has the power to make a change.
 Start 2016 cruelty-free.
 Protect the Earth’s animals.
 Go vegan in all ways, including your choice of furniture.

 Next month, “veganizing your space 101” will focus on wool alternatives.

-I look forward to inspiring others to make humane choices when decorating their spaces discover more about painter dublin.
+I look forward to inspiring others to make humane choices when decorating their spaces discover more about painter Dublin.
 I will show you endless, beautiful, stylish, and comfortable options.
 I’m here to help.
 I welcome all questions, comments, thoughts, and ideas.
-I hope my passion and excitement about vegan design jumps off this page and touches you.
+I hope my passion and excitement about vegan design jump off this page and touch you.